AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 In general the stakeholder question of "how long will this take" is **a function of the supported process' entropy tolerance and and how well the underlying problems being solved have been flushed out**.

-If you understand the underlying problems each Cascade's features are solving *you can prioritize your Cascades by business need*.
-You can also minimize the scope to as small a feature as possible that solves the problem.
+If you understand the underlying problems each Cascade's features are solving *you can prioritize your Cascades by business need* and, as we said before, minimize the scope to as small a feature as possible that solves the problem.

+Minimizing the scope reduces the timeline.

 For example, a steakholder may ask for a way to automate emailing data in a web app.
 You flush out that the underlying problem is quickly sharing data.
 So you design a Cascade to ensure your UI's URLs are unique and shareable and add a Share button to your screens.
 The spec is detailed, the feature itself is far smaller than requested.